 Skip to main content

-Data Forms are schema-driven UI definitions that control how extracted data is presented for human review in the Kodexa workspace.
+Data Forms are the review surface for Tasks inside an Activity.
+They control how extracted data, document context, validation issues, exceptions, and user actions are presented when the workflow needs a person to make a judgment.
 They render alongside the spatial document viewer, giving reviewers a structured interface for inspecting, editing, and correcting data that was extracted from documents.
 Rather than writing Vue components directly, you define a JSON schema that the platform interprets at runtime.

 Where Data Forms Fit